Dalkon Shield: History

-Infections
+Removal from market

 In June 1973, the Centers for Disease Control and Prevention (CDC) conducted a survey of 34,544 physicians with practices in gynecology or obstetrics regarding women who had been hospitalized or had died with complications related to the use of an IUD in the previous 6 months.
 A total of 16,994 physicians responded, yielding 3,502 unique case reports of women hospitalized in the first 6 months of 1973.
 Based on the survey response rate, the CDC estimated that a total of 7,900 IUD-related hospitalizations occurred during this 6-month period.
 Based on an estimate of 3.2 million IUD users, the CDC estimated an annual device-related hospitalization rate of 5 per 1000 IUD users.
-The survey also provided five reports of device-related fatalities, with four of these related to severe infections.
-One of the five was associated with the Dalkon Shield.
-Based on these data, the CDC estimated an IUD-related fatality rate of 3 per million users per year of use, which it compared favorably to the mortality risks associated with pregnancy and other forms of contraception.
+The survey also provided five reports of device-related fatalities, with four related to severe infections, and one case associated with the Dalkon Shield.
+Based on this data, the CDC estimated an IUD-related fatality rate of 3 per million users per year of use, which it compared favorably to the mortality risks associated with pregnancy and other forms of contraception.
 Importantly, the survey showed that the Dalkon Shield was associated with an increased rate of pregnancy-associated complications leading to hospitalization.

-By 1974, approximately 2.5 million women had received the Dalkon intrauterine device.
-In June of that year, the medical director of A.H.
-Robins published a letter to the editor of the British Medical Journal stating that the company was aware of an "apparent increase in the number of cases of septic abortions," including four fatalities, but stating that "there is no evidence of a direct cause-and-effect relationship between wearing of the Dalkon Shield and the occurrence of septicemia".
+In June of 1974, the medical director of A.H.
+Robins published a letter to the editor of the British Medical Journal stating that the company was aware of an "apparent increase in the number of cases of septic abortions," including four fatalities, but claimed that there was no evidence of a correlation between wearing of the Dalkon Shield and the occurrence of septicemia.
 The letter recommended precautions, including pregnancy tests for women who missed their period and the immediate removal of the device for women who were found to be pregnant.
 That same month, A.H.
-Robins suspended sales of the device in the United States at the urging of the Food and Drug Administration, but continued to sell it overseas.
+Robins suspended sales of the device in the United States at the urging of the Food and Drug Administration, but continued to market and sell it internationally in countries such as Australia.
 In October 1974, a series of four case reports of septic pregnancies were published in the journal Obstretics and Gynecology.
 In 1975, the CDC published a study associating the Dalkon Shield with a higher risk of spontaneous abortion-related death compared to other IUDs.

-As many as 200,000 women made claims against the A.H.
-Robins company, mostly related to claims associated with pelvic inflammatory disease and loss of fertility.
-The company eventually filed for bankruptcy.
-The company's representatives argued that pelvic infections have a wide variety of causes, and that the Dalkon Shield was no more dangerous than other forms of birth control.
-Lawyers for the plaintiffs argued that the women they represented would be healthy and fertile today if not for the device.
-Scientists from the CDC stated that both arguments have merit.